at-cg/PHI/README.md

 PHI outputs the haplotype sequence associated with the optimal inferred path from the graph in FASTA format.

-PHI employs two integer programming formulations, ILP and IQP, and uses the [Gurobi Optimizer](https://www.gurobi.com) under the [Academic WLS License](https://www.gurobi.com/academia/academic-program-and-licenses/) to solve these formulations optimally.
+PHI employs two integer programming formulations, ILP and IQP, and uses the [Gurobi optimizer](https://www.gurobi.com) to solve these formulations optimally.
 Details of these formulations are described in our [paper](#publications).

 ## <a name="results"></a>Results